Ricardomol/pazdera.github.io/about.md

 In mid-2012, I started working on a project within the ext4 file system with Lukas Czerner.
 My goal was to optimize the way it stores directories on disk.

-There are also several open projects I developed myself.
+There are also several open projects I developed on my own.
 The latest addition being fsgraph, a tool for file systems benchmarking and analysis.
 The languages I use the most are C, C++, Python, Ruby, and Bash.